LucasPickering/slumber/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 _Describe the change.
-If there is an associated issue, please include the issue link (make sure to use a [resolving keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) so GitHub auto-links it).
+If there is an associated issue, please include the issue link (e.g. "Closes #xxx").
 For UI changes, please also include screenshots._

 ## Known Risks